 The Good News: Automatic Updates (Mostly!)

-For the most part, once you’ve updated your name on your Social Security Card, Real ID Driver’s License or State ID, and Passport (The Big 3), your creditors (banks, credit card companies, etc.) should automatically notify the credit bureaus.
-This usually happens monthly as part of their regular reporting process.
-For example, if you’ve updated your name with American Express or Chase, they should automatically notify and send that new information to TransUnion, Experian, and Equifax.
+For the most part, once you’ve updated your name on your Social Security Card, Real ID Driver’s License or State ID, and Passport (The Big 3), as well as on your financial accounts, your creditors (banks, credit card companies, etc.) should automatically notify the credit bureaus.
+This typically occurs monthly as part of their regular reporting process.
+For example, if you’ve updated your name with American Express or Chase, they should automatically send that new information to TransUnion, Experian, and Equifax.

 Important Note: Your former name will likely remain on your credit report.
 This isn’t a mistake!
 It’s a common practice to ensure your credit history is accurate and complete, associating all past and present accounts with your identity.